 Portfolio Analysis for Beginners

-Many new investors are eager to start the process of building their portfolio but don't realize it is important to design and implement a disciplined portfolio analysis schedule.
+Many new investors are eager to start the process of building their portfolio but often don't realize the importance of designing and implementing a disciplined portfolio strategy, along with an analysis schedule.

-After all, what good does it do to save and invest money if you aren't prudently overseeing it to improve the odds that it is there when you need to harvest the rewards?
+It's harder to save and invest money profitably if you aren't prudently overseeing it to improve the odds of having enough growth to harvest the financial rewards you need.

-Unfortunately, portfolio analysis can seem daunting until you get the hang of capital allocation.
-To make the process easier and more accessible, I want to focus on answering several questions for you:
+Portfolio analysis can seem daunting until you get the hang of capital allocation.
+To make the process easier and more accessible, it helps to focus on a few important questions:

 - What is portfolio analysis?